gagolews/clustering-benchmarks/.devel/sphinx/weave/results-v1.md

 i.e., subject to only some mild preprocessing:

 * columns of zero variance have been removed;
-* tiny amount of white noise has been added to each datum to make sure the distance matrices consist of unique elements (this guarantees that the results of hierarchical clustering algorithms are unambiguous);
+* a tiny amount of white noise has been added to each datum to make sure the distance matrices consist of unique elements (this guarantees that the results of hierarchical clustering algorithms are unambiguous);
 * all data were translated and scaled proportionally